pallets/click/docs/setuptools.rst

     $ . .venv/bin/activate
     $ pip install --editable .

-Afterwards, your command should be available:
+Now, your command should be available:

 .. click:run::